skybrud/sky-accordion/readme.md

 ### Nesting
-SkyAccordion allows to nest elements inside each other.
+SkyAccordion allows nesting elements inside each other.
 The nested element should be rendered within the `v-sky-accordion-content` directive element.

 ``` html
 <sky-accordion-wrapper>